 Getting a late start the next day we began a less than optimistic trek towards Eel River.
 Sure enough within half an hour we arrived at an impassible trail (but a hell of a view).

-After a few minutes of brief negotiations we came to the agreement that we should spend the rest of the day in a similar manner as our last, relaxing.
+After a brief negotiations we came to the agreement that we should spend the rest of the day in a similar manner as our last, relaxing.
 As I finish this recap of these last few days, I am hanging on a hammock suspended over a stream in utter bliss.
 This stream became our Eel River and infused us with an unbounded high with which to lead the rest of our trip.

 Our next stop the Lost Coast Trail.
 A rugged coastline trek in the Kings Range Wilderness.
 Check out this post to see if we got eaten by a bear (just kidding mom, these bears are totally cool).